michelou/kafka-examples/RESOURCES.md

 - [Medium](https://medium.com/search?q=Elasticsearch)
   - [Advance Optimization Techniques for Elasticsearch][blog_chye] by Lee Chye, September 2022.
   - [Apache Kafka Best Practices][blog_chintalapani] by Sriharsha Chintalapani, May 2018.
+  - [A Thorough Introduction to Apache Kafka][blog_kozlovski] by Stanislav Kozlovski, December 2017.
 - [Best practices for right-sizing your Apache Kafka clusters to optimize performance and cost][blog_hausmann] by Steffen Hausmann, March 2022.
 - [What's New in Apache Kafka 3.0.0][blog_kafka3] by Konstantine Karantasis, September 2021.
 - [Connect Node.js applications to Red Hat OpenShift Streams for Apache Kafka with Service Binding][blog_shortiss] by Evan Shortiss, July 2021.